We’re hiring in Columbus!

 Join a team of dedicated professionals who genuinely care about the people they serve

-Before and After School Program Assistant - Part-Time
+Before and After School Program Assistant - Part-Time (Gahanna & Westerville)

 General Statement of Duties: Responsible for assisting the Kids Place Site Director in the care and nurturi9ng of children and ensuring a safe and welcoming environment in a licensed school age childcare classroom.